dcunited001/dcunited001.github.io/_posts/2017-02-28-international-trends-2020-climate-change.md

 specific mechanics of the Paris Agreement, it's crucial to actually read it, regardless of your leanings on the issue of climate.
-The Paris Agreement or something like it is inevitable, but actual discussion of the specifics is crucial, as something like Paris cannot so easily be undone.
-Shoving your head in the ground like an ostritch isn't going to help anyone, which is a warning that applies equally to the right and the left.
+The Paris Agreement or something like it is inevitable, but actual discussion of the specifics is crucial, as a framework established by the likes of Paris cannot so easily be undone once it gains momentum.
+Shoving our heads in the ground like ostritches isn't going to help anyone.
+That's a warning that applies equally to the right and the left.

 Further, this international autherity for taxation, quantification and regulation of commerce represents the possibility of transition towards a centerpiece for true global one-world government.
 As such, it should thoroughly scrutinized by everyone.
 As a potential mechanism for transition to one-world government, it is lunacy for conservatives to remain uninvolved.
-Imagine if it actually an intermediate step in transition towards one-world government and conservatives remained completely uninvolved...
+Imagine if it's actually an intermediate step in transition towards one-world government and conservatives remained completely uninvolved...

 > By the way, I'd like to mention that I have the ability to unite
 > both the left and right to a degree exhibited and unseen by anyone
 > else on the planet.
 I imagine a better world, where Americans on the
-> left and right cooperate to make America great not.
+> left and right cooperate to make America great again.

 The potential for abuse is unreal.
 The data on resource utilization and demand is incredibly valuable for both reading and driving